jecki/DHParser/README.md

       </entry>
     </key_store>

-**Set up DSL-projects with unit-tests for long-term-development:**
+**Set up DSL-projects with unit-tests:**

-For larger projects that require testing and incremental grammar development,
+For larger DSL projects that require testing and incremental grammar development, use:
-use:

   $ dhparser NEW_PROJECT_NAME

-to set up a project-directory with all the scaffolding for a new DSL-project, including the full unit-testing-framework.
+to set up a project-directory with all the scaffolding that a serious DSL-project needs, including the full unit-testing-framework.

 Installation
 ------------